-Top Gear — in the form we know and love — began airing on BBC Two in 2002, and over the ensuing 15 years it became required viewing for any serious petrolhead, even managing to bring many non-car fans into the fold.
+Top Gear — in the form we know and love — began airing on BBC Two in 2002, and over the ensuing 15 years it became required viewing for any serious gearhead.
+The show’s blend of offbeat humor, contrasting personalities, gorgeous cinematography, and amazing vehicles has even managed to bring many non-car fans into the fold, and the best Top Gear episodes perfectly explain why.

-Of all the hilarious, engaging, and informative episodes, several have stuck out as head and shoulders above the rest, and they’re worth looking back on as the show faces an uncertain future.
+Of all the hilarious and informative episodes, several stand out from the crowd, and they’re worth looking back on as the show faces an uncertain future.
 After firing Jeremy Clarkson and triggering the exodus of cohorts Richard Hammond and James May, the BBC relaunched Top Gear with a new cast led by Chris Evans.
 However, Evans departed after just one season.
 With a new cast and yet another revamp, only time will tell if Top Gear will find its footing again.

 For your viewing pleasure, I won’t give away the endings or meat of our favorite episodes.
 Instead, I’ll give you just enough info to get the gist.
 I hope your interest will be piqued enough to seek the episodes out for yourself.
 Enjoy!